-The limitations and inefficiencies in continued reliance on staff-issued letter-based relief are, in part, the reason that the Commission recently articulated a standard for determining when a regulatory exclusion should be granted to replace longstanding no-action relief.
-In the preamble to final rules on the registration of foreign boards of trade, the Commission recognized that "where the same type of relief is being granted on a regular and recurring basis...it is no longer appropriate to handle requests for the relief through the no-action process.12 Rather, such matters should be addressed in generally applicable...regulations."13 The Coalition agrees with the Commission's standard and believes it should apply equally to exclude family offices from CPO and/or CTA registration.
+The limitations and inefficiencies of continued reliance on staff-issued letter-based relief are, in part, the reason that the Commission recently articulated a standard for determining when a regulatory exclusion should be granted to replace longstanding no-action relief.
+In the preamble to its final rules on the registration of foreign boards of trade, the Commission recognized that "where the same type of relief is being granted on a regular and recurring basis...it is no longer appropriate to handle requests for the relief through the no-action process.11 Rather, such matters should be addressed in generally applicable...regulations."12 Northern agrees with the Commission's standard and believes it should apply equally to exclude family offices from CPO and/or CTA registration.

 Congress has evidenced agreement with the Commission's recently articulated standard that, where the same type of relief is being granted on a regular and recurring basis, it is no longer appropriate to handle requests for the relief through the no-action process.
 In Section 409 of the Dodd-Frank Act, Congress excluded family offices from the definition of "investment adviser" in the Advisers Act and instructed the SEC to adopt rules defining the scope of the family office exclusion that are "consistent with the previous exemptive policy of the [SEC], as reflected in the [SEC's previously issued] exemptive orders."
-Had Congress believed that requiring family offices to seek SEC exemptive orders was the best allocation of federal resources, it would not have directed the SEC to adopt a specific exclusion.
+Had Congress believed that